Skip to content

 Private Dependencies

-Both bots can git clone private repositories into a shared .deps/ directory inside the workspace.
+The reviewer bot can git clone private repositories into a shared .deps/ directory inside the workspace.
 This is useful when a PR depends on internal libraries not available on PyPI — the agent can clone them to inspect source code for context.

 • Dependencies are cloned with --depth=1 to minimize download time.